rizitis/rizitis.github.io/slackware/index.md

 - [Kernel Tweaks](kernel-tweaks.md)

 ### Copyrights
-Slackware® is a Registered Trademark of Patrick Volkerding.
-Linux is a Registered Trademark of Linus Torvalds.
+Slackware™ is a trademark of Patrick Volkerding.
+Linux® is the registered trademark of Linus Torvalds